-A hallucination happens when generative AI analyzes the content we give it, but comes to an erroneous conclusion and produces new content that doesn’t correspond to reality or its training data.
+A hallucination happens when generative AI analyses the content we give it, but comes to an erroneous conclusion and produces new content that doesn’t correspond to reality.
 An example would be an AI model that’s been trained on thousands of photos of animals.
 When asked to generate a new image of an “animal,” it might combine the head of a giraffe with the trunk of an elephant.
 While they can be interesting, hallucinations are undesirable outcomes and indicate a problem in the generative model’s outputs.

 - What it means for customers: When companies monitor for and address this issue in their software, the customer experience is better and more reliable.